DAR logo, waving red stripes under a blue star

 Hunt, Gad

 Gad was drafted August 24, 1777, and served until October 30, 1777.
-He fought in the battles of Saratoga on September 19 and October 9, 1777, per" Record of Service of Connecticut Men in the War of the Revolution" (pp. 504, 508).
+He fought in the battles of Saratoga on September 19 and October 9, 1777, per "Record of Service of Connecticut Men in the War of the Revolution" (pp. 504, 508).
 He first served as a private in Captain Sanford's company and then as a sergeant in Colonel Jonathan Latimer's Militia Regiment, Captain Nathaniel Wales' Company at Saratoga.

 Gad and Elizabeth had six children, all of whom lived into adulthood.
 Gad is listed in the first U.S. Census of 1790 in Coventry Town, Tolland County, CT, as head of a household including three males under sixteen and three females.
-He died May 6, 1806, and is buried (along with his wife) at the cemetery on Route 31, north of Coventry, CT.
+He died May 6, 1806, and is buried (along with his wife) at the cemetery on Route 31, north of Coventry, Connecticut.

 Known Children:

-Gad Jr. b-14 April 1773, m-Mary Bissel
+Gad Jr. b.
+April 14, 1773 m.
+Mary Bissel

-Elijah b-29 September 1782, m-1.
-Betsy Salmon, 2.
+Elijah b.
+September 29, 1782 m.
+1. Betsy Salmon, 2.
 Susan Barker

 Attention: This information is provided to assist your research by members and believed to be correct, but may have inconsistencies.
 This is not an official document of NSDAR.